zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    event.
 The controller sends this back to the client.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :result: a :zeek:see:`Management::Result`.
+   :param result: a :zeek:see:`Management::Result`.
 Its data member is a vector
        of :zeek:see:`Management::Instance` records.